Feet on the Ground, Eyes on the Future

 Wayne (Ox) McEwan

 Wayne McEwan, or Ox as he is more commonly known, is the General Manager of the Rural and Joint Ventures Transport.
-He is responsible for twelve transport companies and one lime quarry in various locations through out New Zealand.
-Ox has been in the transport business for the last 40 years and with 32 of those spent at Ryal Bush Transport and for the last eight years with HWR Group.
+He is responsible for 13 transport companies and one lime quarry in various locations throughout New Zealand.
+Ox has been in the transport business for the last 44 years and with 32 of those spent at Ryal Bush Transport.
+He was appointed to the General Manager role in 2007.

 The notion of game-changing ideas is still very much part of our business philosophy across the companies within our Group.